conductiveai/catalyst-docs/events.md

 });
 ```

-It is extremely helpful to track screens because it allows us to track user retention for you as well as user LTV.
+Tracking screens is incredibly beneficial as it enables us to monitor both user retention and LTV effectively.